 Well, it is predicted that the customer service assistant may well be a thing of the past within the next decade.
 Facebook supremo, Mark Zuckerberg spoke for many when he claimed that nobody liked calling customer service lines and explained a little further as to how he sees the development, “People will converse with the bots over messaging apps, instructing them to book restaurants, order flowers and arrange holidays as if they were texting other humans.”

 Facebook are to make available their bots to software developers, allowing them to design chat systems for companies.
 “You should be able to message a business in the same way you message a friend,” he said, adding that nobody.

-Hi social media platform Facebook is pouring money into artificial intelligence and Mr Zuckerberg said that his goal was “to build systems that are better than people at perception — it’s already happening in some places”.
-Virtual assistants and chat bots become more capable over time because they use “machine learning” to discover from real conversations how to serve their human masters better.
+Social media platform Facebook is pouring money into artificial intelligence, and Mr Zuckerberg said that his goal was “to build systems that are better than people at perception — it’s already happening in some places”.
+Virtual assistants and chatbots become more capable over time because they use “machine learning” to discover from real conversations how to serve their human masters better.